Podcast: Play in new window

 The articles review the economic impact of low-cost mobile handsets for commerce, pre-paid vs. post-paid mobile services, new data services that boost business, China’s emergence in wireless telecommunications services and handset manufacturing, mobile phones for financial transactions and Internet access as the voice markets become saturated.

-As mobile handsets dropped in price, others in her village bought their own phones, paying more for phone service than for water, energy and other necessities.
-People in developing nations have discovered having a mobile phone pays for itself quickly and is a necessity for improving their financial condition.
+As handsets dropped in price, others in her village bought their own phones, paying more for phone service than for water, energy and other necessities.
+People in developing nations have discovered that mobile phone growth accelerates economic prosperity.

 Cell Phones Growing Rapidly Worldwide